mhagander/bgw_replstatus/README.md

 When installed, a background worker will be started that listens on a defined TCP port (configured `bgw_replstatus.port`).
-Any connection to this port will get a TCP response back (no request necessary, response will be sent immediately on connect) saying either `MASTER` or `STANDBY` depending on the current state of the node.
+Any connection to this port will get a TCP response back (no request necessary, response will be sent immediately on connect) saying either `MASTER`, `STANDBY` or `OFFLINE` depending on the current state of the node.
 The connection is then automatically closed.

 Using a background worker like this will make polling a lot more light